 CREATE CHANGEFEED INTO 'kafka://[endpoint]' WITH schema_change_policy=stop AS SELECT column1, column2 FROM table;

-CDC transformations can filter out all updates that don’t modify the column we care about.
+CDC Queries can filter out all updates that don’t modify the column we care about.

 For example, you run a gaming platform, where each game’s meta information is represented in a single row, with a status column to indicate when the game goes from “in progress” to “finished” state.
 You might have a microservice that manages the leaderboard calculation for your gaming platform.
 That microservice only cares about a game where the game state is “finished”.
 We can filter updates that do not change the game state.